jjjllxx/CPP-Study-Repo/03 Class.md

 }
 ```

-# Comparison of class and struct
+# Comparison of Class and Struct
 Struct in C++: maintain the compatibility with C.
 An example of struct in Plain Old Data(POD)
 ``` cpp